brennalaurentan/tp/docs/DeveloperGuide.md

 #### Birthday Field
 Relatively straightforward to implement as it serves only as an addition to the other existing fields, without a specific command (utilises the existing add and edit commands).
-The need for date validation (e.g verifying valid/invalid leap year) was the most complexed aspect of the implementation of this Birthday field.
+The need for date validation (e.g verifying valid/invalid leap year) was the most complex aspect of the implementation of this Birthday field.

 #### Matriculation Year Field
 Straightforward to implement as the input must fulfil the strict requirement of being a 4-digit number (enforced using